factorhouse/cronut/README.md

 ## Quartz Specifics and Remaining Todo's

-Cronut supports a single Quartz Scheduler (optionally configured with quartz.properties on the classpath).
+Cronut supports a single Quartz Scheduler per JVM (optionally configured with [quartz.properties](http://www.quartz-scheduler.org/documentation/quartz-2.x/configuration/ConfigMain.html)).

 The default StdScheduler is reset and re-used on each instantiation of a :cronut/scheduler.